Adolf Grimme: Life before 1945

 Grimme was born in Goslar, Prussian Hanover, the son of Louise, née Sander (1858–1952) and Adolf Grimme (1854–1906), a train station master.
-In 1908, he began studying philosophy and German studies, attending universities in Halle, Munich and Göttingen.
+In 1908, he began studying philosophy and German studies, attending the University of Halle, the Ludwig-Maximilians-Universität München and the University of Göttingen.
 He was also involved in the free student reform movement.
-He finished, passing his state exams in philosophy in 1914.
+He finished passing his state exams in philosophy in 1914.
 In 1922, he became a member of the SPD.
 He began teaching in 1924.
 He then became a senior teacher (Oberstudienrat) in Hanover and in 1925, he became the superintendent in Magdeburg.

-He became the assistant minister at the Prussian Ministry of Culture (officially, the Ministry of Science, Art and Education, and a year later, the vice president of the provincial school council of Berlin and Mark Brandenburg.
+Grimme became the assistant minister at the Prussian Ministry of Culture (officially, the Ministry of Science, Art and Education, and a year later, the vice president of the provincial school council of Berlin and Mark Brandenburg.
 In 1930, he became the successor to Carl Heinrich Becker, serving as the last culture minister of the democratically elected state government of Otto Braun in Prussia.
 He was removed from this position on 20 July 1932 when the state government was deposed by Franz von Papen in the Prussian coup.
 He sat as a member of the Landtag of Prussia from the election of April 1932 until that body was dissolved by the Nazis in October 1933.

 Grimme belonged to the Covenant of Religious Socialists.
 In 1942, his house was searched because of his connections to the Red Orchestra and he was arrested by the Gestapo.
 In 1943, he was brought before the Reich court martial.
 A good defense strategy, which mainly consisted of informing on his fellow Red Orchestra members, enabled him to avoid the death penalty facing him and he was sentenced to three years in a labor prison (Zuchthaus), condemned for "failure to report an attempt at high treason".
 The Gestapo failed to uncover his participation in the German Resistance as author of many fliers then in circulation.
 Under the Third Reich, the crime of Wehrkraftzersetzung was punishable by death.
 Grimme's prison term was spent at the prisons in Luckau and Fuhlsbüttel.